Pernicious21/Pernicious21/README.md

 - 👀 I’m interested in designing, organizing, code and the arts
 - 🌱 I’m currently learning java and c language!
 - 💞️ I’m looking to collaborate on different aspirant programmers/learners just like me
-- 📫 How to reach me: fb, insta, telegram, threads
+- 📫 How to reach me: fb, insta, telegram, threads, deviant
 - 😄 Pronouns: faye/len
 - ⚡ Fun fact: em cute!